ML & Investing Part 1: From Linear Regression to Ensembles of Decision Stumps

 We also see non-linearity when looking at shareholder yield:

-Here we see a much large prediction for the best quintile of stocks, with the best 6% seeing an even higher prediction.
+Here we see a much larger prediction for the best quintile of stocks, with the best 6% seeing an even higher prediction.
 Meanwhile, all the stocks falling in the 20th to 100th percentiles get the same prediction.

 It is also possible to approach the problem we considered above using classification rather than regression.
 Instead of labeling each example with the return of the stock, we could instead label as successes those stocks that, say, end up in the top quintile of returns over that period, and then use a classifier to predict success.

-Applying that to the value composite, we might predict that the resulting ensemble of stumps classifier would give more weight to examples in precisely the same pattern as the ensemble of stumps regressor we saw above.
+Applying that to the Value composite, we might predict that the resulting ensemble of stumps classifier would give more weight to examples in precisely the same pattern as the ensemble of stumps regressor we saw above.
 However, we instead see a very different shape:

 While the regressor continued to predict lower returns for increasing rank, here, the probability of being in the top quintile rebounds for the highest percentiles.
 That could be because such stocks are just more volatile than the others, giving them an increased chance of ending up in the top quintile by randomness alone.
 We also know that many of the most impressive returns come from stocks that are expensive — while the expensive group as a whole does poorly, many of the highest individual returns come from stocks that are pricey at the start of their run.

 As these examples demonstrate, real-world data includes some patterns that are linear but also many that are not.
-Switching from linear regression to ensembles of decision stumps allows us to capture many of these non-linear relationships, which translates into better prediction accuracy on the problem of interest, whether that be finding the best wide receivers to draft or the best stocks to purchase.
+Switching from linear regression to ensembles of decision stumps allows us to capture many of these non-linear relationships, which translates into better prediction accuracy for the problem of interest, whether that be finding the best wide receivers to draft or the best stocks to purchase.

 If you want to test out these techniques on the data sets described above or apply them to your own data, I've put a simple implementation of these algorithms into a web page available here.
 If you have any questions or run into any problems, just hit me up on twitter, @kczat.